Skip to Main Content

 Looking for beyond 1918?

-From 1919 to current we have phone books that are currently not accessible to researchers due to the closure of the Leadville Room.
 The phone books from 1919-1955 are poor photocopies, and there are some pages missing, but they can still be useful.
-If you need any research done in the phone books, please send your request to aj@lakecountypubliclibrary.org.
+If you need any help with research in the phone books, please send your request to jennifer@lakecountypubliclibrary.org or aj@lakecountypubliclibrary.org.

 Example Search in the Leadville City Directories